-If the person dies at home call your GP and nearest relative immediately.
+If the person dies at home call your GP or NHS24 if out of hours (111).
+You might also want to call your nearest relative to support you.

-If the GP has seen the deceased in the last 14 days for what he believes has caused of death then he/she can certify the death.
+If the GP has seen your loved one in the last 14 days for what they believe has caused death then they can certify the death.

-However, if the GP has not seen the deceased in last 14 days, or has seen the deceased in the last 14 days but not for what he/she believes has caused the death then the coroner is informed.
+However, if the GP has not seen your loved one in last 14 days, or has seen them in the last 14 days but not for what they believe has caused death then the GP will inform the coroner.
+A Medical certificate of the Cause of Death (MCCD) is issued by the doctor unless the coroner needs to be informed.

-If the person dies in hospital then the body will usually stay in the hospital mortuary until a funeral director or the relative arrange for the body to moved to a chapel of rest or home.
+If your loved one has passed away in hospital then they will usually stay in the hospital mortuary until a funeral director or the relative arrange for them to be moved to a chapel of rest or home.

-When a death is referred to the coroner he is likely to request an autopsy (post-mortem investigative operation) to be carried out.
+When a death is referred to the coroner they are likely to request an autopsy (post-mortem investigative operation) to be carried out.

-If the coroner, after the autopsy has been carried out views there is no reason for an inquest an Order of Burial can be issued, or in the case of cremation a Certificate of Coroner, Form Cremation 6.
+If the coroner, after the autopsy has been carried out, views there is no reason for an inquest an Order of Burial can be issued, or in the case of cremation a Certificate of Coroner, Form Cremation 6 can be issued.